How Can I Change Which Landing Page My Users Will See?

-There are several ways you can change what your users will see when they fail your phishing tests.
-We recommend Option 1, which is to set a default landing page to be used across all phishing campaigns.
-To learn more about each option, please click below:
+There are three options for setting which landing page your users will see when they fail your phishing tests.
+We recommend changing your default landing page for use across all phishing campaigns.

 - Option 1: Change Your Default Landing Page

 - Option 2: Choose a Campaign-Specific Landing Page